billpg/HashBack/README.md

 Now apply that thought to web authentication.
 The client can be sure (thanks to TLS) who the server is, but the server can't be sure who the client is, much like the analogy with phone calls.
 This document describes how the same "call me back" step could be used to authenticate a web API request.

-As it would be expensive to do that for every single HTTP request, it is anticipated that this authentication process happen as a once-off to supply the client with a temporary Bearer token or Cookie, which can then be used for subsequent requests until it expires.
-This is optional and this method could be used for every HTTP request if you so wished.

 ## The Exchange
 In a nutshell, a client makes an HTTP/TLS request for a transaction that needs authenticating first.